ailabstw/FLaVor/examples/hello-inference/input_output_structure.md

 }
 ```

+This processed input JSON serves as the structured input data that can be readily consumed by the inference model.

 ## About output structure

-The output strategy is an optional component that allows the output of the inference model to be easily converted to AiCOCO format and provides a standardized method for serializing the results.
+The output strategy is an optional component that allows the output of the inference model to be easily converted to the AiCOCO format and provides a standardized method for serializing the results.
 If `output_strategy=None` is specified, the `infer_function` must return the AiCOCO format directly.

 The given output strategy can be chosen depending on the task, classification, detection, regression or segmentation.
 Each requires a different input format, which is defined in `AiCOCOClassificationOutputStrategy`, `AiCOCODetectionOutputStrategy`, `AiCOCORegressionOutputStrategy` and `AiCOCOSegmentationOutputStrategy`.